-Credit risk (continued)
+Credit Risk (continued)

-The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes is dependent upon the receipt of funds earned on the mortgage portfolio and the Letter of Credit issued by BOS (see "Liquidity Risk").
+The extent to which the Company can meet its obligations to pay interest and ultimately repay the Notes will be dependent upon the receipt of funds earned on the mortgage portfolio and monies deposited in the Reserve Account with an external provider (see "Liquidity Risk").
 To the extent that this income does not provide sufficient funds to cover the interest due on the Notes or the repayment of the Notes the Company has no claim on the assets of BOS.